github/training-kit/intermediate/index.md

 ## Configuring your Git environment

-Establish important and useful settings for efficiences in command line day-to-day uses.
+Establish important and useful settings for efficient command line use.

 ---